FundayStrike/savingtheworld1/README.md

 # savingtheworld1

-This project aims to help students navigate around the school with ease. https://project.fundaystrike.repl.co/
+This project aims to help students navigate around the school with ease.<br>
+https://project.fundaystrike.repl.co/